react-static/react-static/CONTRIBUTING.md

 **In `react-static`:**

 1. Install dependencies by running `yarn`
-2. Run the development watcher with `yarn watch`.
+2. Run the development watcher with `yarn start`.
 This will watch all files for changes and build automatically to `lib`
 3. Link react-static globally using `yarn link`.
 This will make it available on your machine to other projects.
 4. Make your changes